Paul has had a very challenging life. He has been torn between careers and marriages.

 As early as the eighth grade in 1958, I had decided to become a doctor.
-To achieve this goal, I knew I had to be an excellent high school student to get admitted to a good university.
+I knew I had to be an excellent high school student to get admitted to a good university to achieve this goal.
 Once in college, I also realized that it was necessary to complete a rigorous pre-med course schedule for admission to medical school.
-I did not fully understand, however, that is was necessary to do well on aptitude tests like the ACT and SAT for high school students and the MCAT for medical school applicants.
-For a strange reason, I didn't think a high-grade point average was important for my pre-med courses.
+However, I did not fully understand that it was necessary to do well on aptitude tests like the ACT and SAT for high school students and the MCAT for medical school applicants.
+I didn't think a high-grade point average was important for my pre-med courses for a strange reason.

 I studied very hard in high school completing college-prep courses in math, science, and foreign languages.
 My reward was graduating as valedictorian or head of my class in 1962.

 Due to my disappointing ACT and SAT scores, I was advised not to enroll in Honors Program classes as a freshman at the University of Wisconsin.
 I enrolled in regular pre-med courses and took some science and math courses that were very difficult and not necessary.
 Average and poor grades in these classes pulled my grade point average down.
 I naively thought that medical admissions boards would consider the rigidity of these courses.
 Furthermore, I misjudged the importance of the MCAT which I did not do well in.

 By the time I had applied to four medical schools as a senior in 1965, my grade-point average was lower than many applicants.
 The best I could do is get on the waiting list of Loyola Medical College in Chicago.